the comforting spice that makes everything nice

 Whether you’re a seasoned spice user or rarely venture beyond basic salt and pepper, there’s so much to explore in the world of spice.
 (They really do make everything nice!)

 We can find mentions of cinnamon being used as food and medicine in the Bible and ancient Egypt.
-It’s rumored that it was considered more precious than gold in ancient times and was often a gift for the kings!
+It’s rumored to be more precious than gold in ancient times and was often a gift for the kings!

 This now common spice comes from the reddish-brown inner bark of the cinnamon tree called Cinnamomum.
 The bark is dried and rolled into a tube called a quill (or stick) and then ground into powder for the form that’s most common on grocery store shelves.